-When Keahi Ho was in high school his father bought him an Elliot 5.9 that he began to race.
+When Keahi Ho was in high school his father bought him a small boat that he began to race.
 His passion for racing followed him to college where he began sailing for the University of Hawaii Sailing Team.
 This afforded Keahi a great opportunity to learn from and sail with the best sailors.
 At the time the UH Sailing Team was ranked in the top five in the country.
-Hawaii had a very active offshore racing scene while Kea was in college on Oahu.
-Kea sailed dinghies during the week and larger boats on the weekends.
+Hawaii had a very active offshore racing scene while Keahi was in college on Oahu.
+Keahi sailed dinghies during the week and larger boats on the weekends.
 It was during this time that Keahi acquired his 100 Gross Ton USCG Captain’s License.

-Keahi and Kaeli Ho bought GungHo in December of 2008.
+Keahi Ho bought GungHo in December of 2008.
 Since that time Keahi has completely refitted the boat, removing as much hardware from the deck as possible to prevent trip hazards and make the boat operate more efficiently.
 He has added cockpit coamings, which keep the passengers more secure and comfortable.
 He has installed a new rudder that is stronger and more efficient.
 The entire boat has been rewired and a refrigerator was installed.
-Since purchasing the boat in 2008 Keahi and Kaeli have raced, and cruised the boat with their family throughout the Hawaiian Islands, and sailed to Tahiti and back in 2015.
+Since purchasing the boat in 2008 Keahi has raced and cruised the boat with his family throughout the Hawaiian Islands, and sailed to Tahiti and back in 2015.